We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the

-If you’re a bit like us and are loving Tiong Bahru right now, then you’ll be right at home at cool Flock Cafe.
+If you’re a bit like us and are loving Tiong Bahru right now, then you’ll be right at home at cool family-friendly Flock Cafe.
 It’s definitely more of a breakfast and coffee kinda joint than a kid-friendly restaurant, but with menu highlights such as the cheeky poached eggs with braised pork cheek, hollandaise sauce and brioche, you’d be crazy not to give it a whirl.
 Healthy, fresh juices for the kids, too.

 Where: 78 Moh Guan Terrace #01-25, Singapore 162078

 A gem on Sentosa’s white sands of Siloso Beach, Coastes is the ultimate laid-back beachfront kid-friendly restaurant/bar.
 There’s just something about enjoying a tipple and a simple meal with your toes in the sand.
 Your little ones will while away the hours building sandcastles right next to your table as you enjoy the sunset with icy beverage in hand.
 Family restaurants perfection, we say!

 Where: 50 Siloso Beach Walk, Singapore 099000

 Not only does kid-friendly restaurant Boomarang serve good, honest Aussie food, but the kids’ menu is printed on a colouring-in sheet.
 The restaurant’s massive frontage means that it’s super roomy (pram parking is a doddle), and you’ll easily score a table outside with a view of the river.
 Make sure to bring your scooters for your kids to burn up all that excess energy.
 And if he absolutely must, hubby can catch the footy on the big screen.
 Yup, super child-friendly!

 Where: 60 Robertson Quay, #01-15 The Quayside, Singapore 238252; Boat Quay, 52 Circular Road, Singapore 049407